Diamondbacks vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Diamondbacks a 54.5% chance to win.
+- Based on this matchup's moneyline, the Diamondbacks have an implied win probability of 55.6%.

-- Arizona has played in 154 games with set over/under, and have combined with opponents to go over the total 67 times (67-79-8).
+- Arizona has combined with opponents to go over the total 68 times this season for a 68-79-8 record against the over/under.

-- The Diamondbacks have a 6-5-0 record against the spread this season (covering 54.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!